-5 For the purpose of this report, Forbes Marshall CSR represents the practices of Forbes Marshall's CSR and the Forbes Foundation.
+For the purpose of this report, Forbes Marshall CSR represents the practices of Forbes Marshall's CSR and the Forbes Foundation.

-Core costs6 - often referred to as indirect costs - are a nonprofit's shared administrative or support function expenses.
-These include salaries of nonprogramme employees, rent and utilities for a central office, human resources, finance and accounting, fundraising, communications, technology, and measurement and evaluation.
+Core costs - often referred to as indirect costs - are a nonprofit's shared administrative or support-function expenses.
+These include salaries of non-programme employees, rent and utilities for a central office, human resources, finance and accounting, fundraising, communications, technology, and measurement and evaluation.
 Such functions are essential for nonprofits to conduct day-to-day operations and deliver on their impact mandates.
-Adequate coverage of these costs allows nonprofits to make critical investments in operational effectiveness, governance, regulatory compliance, and financial management - goals funders share.
+Adequate coverage of these costs allows nonprofits to make critical investments in operational effectiveness, governance, regulatory compliance, and financial management - all goals funders share.

-Financial analysis by the PWIT India initiative in 2021 revealed that core cost rates vary amongst nonprofits.
-The analysis, which was carried out for 40 leading and relatively well-funded nonprofits, revealed that actual core costs ranged from 5 percent to 51 percent of total costs and averaged 19 percent.7 The average core cost coverage provided by key donors to these nonprofits was just 9 percent.
+Financial analysis by the PWIT India initiative in 2021 revealed that core-cost rates vary amongst nonprofits.
+The analysis, which was carried out for 40 leading and relatively well-funded nonprofits, revealed that actual core costs ranged from 5 percent to 51 percent of total costs and averaged 19 percent.
+The average core-cost coverage provided by key donors to these nonprofits was just 9 percent.

 Government regulations affect both perception and reality when it comes to funding core costs.
 Amongst CSR organisations, there persists a misconception that regulations cap the amount nonprofits may receive for core costs at 5 percent.
-In fact, this cap only applies to the amount a business may spend on its internal CSR programme administration.8 Regulations do not cap what a CSR programme may allocate to pay for a nonprofit's core costs.
-However, our research has found that many CSR programmes typically provide little or no support for core costs, and attribute it to regulatory compliance.
+In fact, this cap only applies to the amount a business may spend on its internal CSR programme administration.
+Regulations do not cap what a CSR programme may allocate to pay for a nonprofit's core costs.
+However, our research has found that many CSR programmes typically provide little or no support for core costs and attribute this to regulatory compliance.

-6 As part of the PWIT India Initiative, The Bridgespan Group is partnering with Aria CFO Services to create guidelines for computing and communicating the true costs of a nonprofit.
-These guidelines aim to provide guidance to nonprofit teams and Chartered Accountants supporting nonprofits in determining how to prepare budgets and account for different cost heads that a nonprofit may incur.
+As part of the PWIT India Initiative, The Bridgespan Group is partnering with Aria CFO Services to create guidelines for computing and communicating the true costs of a nonprofit.
+These guidelines aim to provide guidance to nonprofit teams and chartered accountants supporting nonprofits in determining how to prepare budgets and account for different cost heads that a nonprofit may incur.

-7 Venkatachalam et al, Building Strong, Resilient NGOs in India: Time for New Funding Practices, The Bridgespan Group, March 2021.
+Venkatachalam et al., Building Strong, Resilient NGOs in India, The Bridgespan Group.

-8 Government of India Ministry of Corporate Affairs, Frequently Asked Questions (FAQs) on Corporate Social Responsibility (CSR), 25 August 2021.
+Government of India Ministry of Corporate Affairs, Frequently Asked Questions (FAQs) on Corporate Social Responsibility (CSR), 25 August 2021.